Carbon group: Occurrence

 Carbon accumulates as the result of stellar fusion in most stars, even small ones.
-Carbon is present in the earth's crust in concentrations of 480 parts per million, and is present in seawater at concentrations of 28 parts per million.
+Carbon is present in the Earth's crust in concentrations of 480 parts per million, and is present in seawater at concentrations of 28 parts per million.
 Carbon is present in the atmosphere in the form of carbon monoxide, carbon dioxide, and methane.
 Carbon is a key constituent of carbonate minerals, and is in hydrogen carbonate, which is common in seawater.
 Carbon forms 22.8% of a typical human.

-Silicon is present in the earth's crust at concentrations of 28%, making it the second most abundant element there.
+Silicon is present in the Earth's crust at concentrations of 28%, making it the second most abundant element there.
 Silicon's concentration in seawater can vary from 30 parts per billion on the surface of the ocean to 2000 parts per billion deeper down.
-Silicon dust occurs in trace amounts in earth's atmosphere.
+Silicon dust occurs in trace amounts in Earth's atmosphere.
 Silicate minerals are the most common type of mineral on earth.
 Silicon makes up 14.3 parts per million of the human body on average.
 Only the largest stars produce silicon via stellar fusion.

-Germanium makes up 2 parts per million of the earth's crust, making it the 52nd most abundant element there.
+Germanium makes up 2 parts per million of the Earth's crust, making it the 52nd most abundant element there.
 On average, germanium makes up 1 part per million of soil.
 Germanium makes up 0.5 parts per trillion of seawater.
 Organogermanium compounds are also found in seawater.
 Germanium occurs in the human body at concentrations of 71.4 parts per billion.
 Germanium has been found to exist in some very faraway stars.

-Tin makes up 2 parts per million of the earth's crust, making it the 49th most abundant element there.
+Tin makes up 2 parts per million of the Earth's crust, making it the 49th most abundant element there.
 On average, tin makes up 1 part per million of soil.
 Tin exists in seawater at concentrations of 4 parts per trillion.
 Tin makes up 428 parts per billion of the human body.
 Tin(IV) oxide occurs at concentrations of 0.1 to 300 parts per million in soils.
 Tin also occurs in concentrations of one part per thousand in igneous rocks.

-Lead makes up 14 parts per million of the earth's crust, making it the 36th most abundant element there.
+Lead makes up 14 parts per million of the Earth's crust, making it the 36th most abundant element there.
 On average, lead makes up 23 parts per million of soil, but the concentration can reach 20000 parts per million (2 percent) near old lead mines.
 Lead exists in seawater at concentrations of 2 parts per trillion.
 Lead makes up 1.7 parts per million of the human body by weight.
 Human activity releases more lead into the environment than any other metal.

-Flerovium only occurs in particle accelerators.
+Flerovium doesn't occur in nature at all, so it only exists in particle accelerators with a few atoms at a time.